 Apart from sightseeing (which there is plenty to do!), I’d recommend going on a Sunday so that you can peruse the local market vendors that set up in the town square.
 You’ll be able to sample fresh truffles products, olive oil, sheep’s milk cheese, and more!
 Both of these little villages boast lovely Tuscan soap and fragrance shops as well – I bought the most amazing smelling citrus soaps in Montalcino that I’m obsessed with (my luggage smelled so good when I got home!).

-Montalcino is also home to some lovely wineries – we visited Sasso di Sole, a family-owned winery specializing in Brunello wines which is made with 100% San Giovese grapes.
+Montalcino is also home to some lovely wineries – we visited Sasso di Sole, a family-owned winery specializing in Brunello wines which are made with 100% San Giovese grapes.
 We had a private tour of the vineyard + winery that was followed by lunch and wine tasting.
 I’d highly recommend visiting here in the afternoon after a day of sightseeing + shopping at Pienza and Montalcino!

-Massa Maritima + Seaside in Follonica
+Massa Maritima + The Seaside in Follonica

 Once you’ve done your sightseeing and had lunch in Massa, drive a few minutes west to the coast and treat yourself to an afternoon relaxing in the sun by the Mediterranean sea!
 I was astonished at how little crowds there were at the beach in this area – especially for the weekend!
 It was such a peaceful and relaxing way to spend a Sunday afternoon!